Unidata/git-recipes/cookbook.md

 		git reset --soft [SHA1]

-This is useful when working on a local branch and you want to squash a bunch of trivial commit into one meaningful commit that you wish to share with e world.
+This is useful when working on a local branch and you want to squash a bunch of trivial commit into one meaningful commit that you wish to share with the world.

 #### Going back to a prevous commit